Chicxulub crater

 Effects

-The impact would have caused a megatsunami over 100 m tall that would have reached all the way to what is now Texas and Florida.
+The impact would have caused a megatsunami over 100 m tall that would have reached what is now Texas and Florida.

 The height of the tsunami was limited by the relatively shallow sea in the area of the impact; in the deep ocean, it would have been 4.6 km tall.
 A cloud of super-heated dust, ash, and steam would have spread from the crater as the impactor burrowed underground in less than a second.